lumaa-dev/lumaa-dev/README.md

 During the month of May 2023, I posted a devlog on my [Support Discord](https://lumaa.fr/support) where I asked my members if they volunteered to help me code mods, [Tanish](https://github.com/tanishisherewithhh) DMed me and volunteered to help me, we then created [V-Fast](https://lumaa.fr/v-fast).\
 He worked on [Act](https://modrinth.com/mod/acts) the most, including the entire rewriting of **Actor AI**.

+And for most of the summer holiday (July-August 2023) I learnt how to do APIs and SQL manipulations using [Express.js](https://expressjs.com).
+Which I now have an API over on [api.lumaa.fr](https://api.lumaa.fr), there is currently no documentation.

 **And here we are today.**